SAP DevOps

 These tools include change requirements management, source code, version control, and configuration management, among other things.
 Several of these tools can work across SAP and non-SAP and offer several features to enable DevOps.

 • Service Management: ServiceNow enables SAP change tickets to be stored and managed with the tickets for other systems.
 It’s possible to create an integration between ServiceNow and the SAP development environment using an SAP DevOps solution.
-DevOps for SAP orchestrates and synchronizes approvals across multiple development tracks, while updating status in ServiceNow as change progresses through the pipeline.
+DevOps for SAP orchestrates and synchronizes approvals across multiple development tracks while updating status in ServiceNow as change progresses through the pipeline.

-• Agile Backlog Management: An agile tool like Jira can enable management of user stories as the business requirements change, with the SAP DevOps platform ensuring SAP development stays in sync with the current priorities in Jira, supporting reporting on status, Kanban boards, and traditional agile retrospective reporting such as burn down charts.
+• Agile Backlog Management: An agile tool like Jira can enable the management of user stories as the business requirements change, with the SAP DevOps platform ensuring SAP development stays in sync with the current priorities in Jira, supporting reporting on status, Kanban boards, and traditional agile retrospective reporting such as burn down charts.

 • Automated Testing: By integrating SAP development through a DevOps automation platform, it’s possible to keep SAP testing aligned with non-SAP testing.
 Testing automation tools from vendors such as Panaya ensure that testing results are verified across pipelines, preventing the deployment of change until everything passes testing requirements.